BlockstreamResearch/bip-frost-dkg/README.md

 EncPedPop appends to the transcript `eq_input` of SimplPedPop all `n` encryption keys to ensure that the participants agree on their identities.
-This excludes man-in-the-middle attacks if Eq is authenticated, e.g., runs over authenticated channels.
+This excludes man-in-the-middle attacks if Eq authenticates participants, e.g, if the Eq protocol messages are signed under long-term public keys of the participants.

 ### Background on Equality Checks